sarsamurmu/reboost/packages/plugin-react-refresh/README.md

   plugins: [
     // Other plugins
     UsePlugin({
-      test: /\.[jt]sx?$/, // Selects only the files with .js, .ts, .jsx or .tsx extension
+      include: /\.[jt]sx?$/, // Selects only the files with .js, .ts, .jsx or .tsx extension
       use: ReactRefreshPlugin()
     })
   ]